chanzuckerberg/czi-oss-training/README.md

 Community members who:

-- report issues and create pull requests with the goal to improve or maintain the software documentation, design, user and developer experience;
+- report issues and create pull requests to improve or maintain the software documentation, design, user and developer experience;
 - propose plans to improve community collaboration, planning, and workflows;
 - participate in community discussions;
 - interact with upstream or downstream project communities.